lucasfurno/docs_en/edge-firewall/index.md

 ## 2. Edge Firewall Modules {#edge-firewall-modules}

-Azion Edge Firewall has the following modules, so that you can build high performance, scalable, safe edge applications, much more simply and without heavy maintenance.
+Azion Edge Firewall has the following modules, so that you can build high-performance, scalable, safe edge applications, much more simply and without the heavy maintenance.

 ### DDoS Protection